koding/koding/docs/docs/creating-an-azure-stack/index.md

 You can configure the number of VMs and applications installed on each VM instance.
 Along with configuring VM size and region.
 Your new team members will be able to use your stack to build their VMs environment and start working from day one.

 > You will need to have a Microsoft Azure account to be able to create VMs.
-This will require you to provide your credit card information.
-You can sign up for a 30 day free trial and $200 in credit.
-Learn more about [Microsoft Azure pricing][3].
+See [Microsoft Azure pricing][3].

 ## Step by step guide